Adopt best practices for each process

 Skill set is a common language for HR activities

-HR Priority 2023 #2: Provide the organization with greater adaptability
+HR Priority #2: Providing the organization with greater flexibility

 1. Accepting uncertainty